1. What is a Landing Page?

 For this, you should list some written testimonials from existing customers or a better alternative is to have video ones, so any visitor that has doubts about a product or service can be convinced of its effectiveness.

 2.3 Make use of beautiful images or illustrations

 Often, images can help to convey an idea more effectively.
 For example, where content is not so obvious for site visitors, you can just insert an image to support your message.

 I applied this web design principle in my tutorial, where I used a nice illustration with many of the iconic buildings from London.
 This was for a landing page of a website where the main purpose was to promote London’s attractions and get users to buy tickets.

 2.4 Offer a gift or a tool for your potential leads

-Regardless of whether you are selling a product or a service, you may want to give your potential customers a little gift.
+A known fact in web development and advertising is that regardless of whether you are selling a product or a service, you may want to give your potential customers a little gift.
 For example, you can give a discount voucher or an e-book or a tool to help solve a specific issue related to your product or service.
 Below is an example of a quiz created by Neil Patel that gives you tailored suggestions on how you can increase the traffic to your website.

 3. Final note

 Your landing page is where users will land after they've clicked on your ad so it makes sense you should focus on your webpage design.
 From now on, it’s your choice on how you decide to optimize your landing page and convert those visits into leads and paying customers, but at least now you know a few do’s and dont's to get you started in Figma.